-The number of ginger plant species available for avid collectors (if you aren’t one yet, you may be at risk of becoming one) is staggering.
-And why would you want to stop at a few plants?
-There is so much variation between species: where one flower looks like an otherworldly pinecone, another resembles a mutant orchid, and yet another looks like a tropical insect dreamed up by a cartoonist.
+If you would like to add some tropical flair to your garden, flowering ginger plants are a great place to start.
+The number of ginger plant species available for avid collectors is staggering.
+And there is great variation among species: one flower looks like an otherworldly pinecone; another resembles a mutant orchid; still another looks like a tropical insect dreamed up by a cartoonist.

-Ginger plants spread and emerge from rhizomes, the thick fleshy root-like structures you are accustomed to seeing in the market for seasoning food.
+Ginger plants spread and emerge from rhizomes, the thick fleshy root-like structures you are accustomed to seeing in the produce section of the market.
 The leaves are usually lance-shaped or oblong, deep green, and glossy.
 Flowers vary greatly from one genus to another and may be borne throughout the growing season in tropical climates.

 Many of the flowering gingers sold as garden plants reach an average height between four and five feet tall.
 Gardeners should consult the care tag of the individual species to choose a proper location or container size.

 Most ginger plants thrive in filtered light, as they would receive growing in a rainforest.
 Ginger plants growing in full sun may experience browning on foliage margins.

 Ginger plants like organically rich, moist, well-draining soil with near-neutral to slightly acidic pH.

 Water frequently during the growing season, less often in fall and winter.
 A weekly deep watering is preferable to shorter daily showers.
 Aim to give your ginger plant approximately one inch of moisture per week.

 Tropical ginger plants crave the high humidity and moist, rich soil of their native habitat.
 If flowering ginger plants get too dry, they will cease to flower, and may even become dormant.
 As a tropical plant, ginger plants prefer temperatures above 50 degrees Fahrenheit.